opengisch/QField-docs/en/fieldwork/track_lines_polygons.rst

        :width: 300px
        :alt: tracking

-It's available when GPS is enabled.
+It's available when GNSS is enabled.
-A tracking session can be started over the legend - long press on the layer.
+A tracking session can be started in the legend by long-pressing on the layer.
 The time interval and the minimum distance can be entered individually to define when a vertex needs to be set.

 There can be several trackings session active on several layers.